dinvincible98/Dice_in_the_box/README.md

 # Results:

-Firstly, I want to check if the signs of phi equation changes then use impact_update function to receiveupdated configuration.
+Firstly, I want to check if the signs of phi equation changes then use impact_update function to receive updated configuration.
 After getting all the impact updates, I simulate the dice bouncing in the box for 5 seconds using a time step of 0.01.
 The dice has smooth motion when contacting with the box(No oscillation on the side of the box or crossing the boundary).
 The movement of the dice (Fall, collision and rotation) looks reasonable during the whole simulation and the box is moving along the designed trajectory without impacting by the dice as expected.

 * Simulation Demo: